dataflake/Products.LDAPUserFolder/README.rst

 in turn is sourced from the 'LDAP Schema' tab in the LDAPUserFolder ZMI view.
-Attributes you would like to enable for portal members must be set up on the LDAPUserFolder 'LDAP Schema' tab first, and then registered using the 'Membeer properties' screen in the Member data tool ZMI view.
+Attributes you would like to enable for portal members must be set up on the LDAPUserFolder 'LDAP Schema' tab first, and then registered using the 'Member properties' screen in the Member data tool ZMI view.